 Geography is a topical subject.
 Students who study Geography will gain an understanding of the world around them and learn about the effect the environment has on people and the communities in which they live.
-Students will develop a variety of skills through practical work including fieldwork and decision-making exercises.
+Students will develop a variety of skills through practical work including fieldwork and decision-making exercises that are transferable to multiple disciplines beyond Geography and into further study.

 There are three sections to the GCSE Geography course